Pre-money valuation vs Post-money valuation – Understanding the difference

 How pre-money valuation influences future investment rounds?

 Using the formula PPS= pre-money valuation / fully diluted capitalization, the price per share is derived.
 This is the amount that an investor will pay for the shares of your company.
 The PPS and pre-money are proportional; if one rises, so does the other.
-An investor will pay a higher price for each share if its pre-money valuation is higher.
+An investor will pay a higher price for each share if its valuation is higher.
 The investor will receive a lower number of shares for the same amount of investment.

 Let us use an example to understand this better.
 Xtra Inc has a pre-money valuation of $4 million.
 Investor A invests $1 million into the company.
 Xtra Inc has to issue shares to the investor.
 The company’s value was $5 million / $4 million = $1 per share before receiving the funds.
 When the company receives the fund invested, it will issue new shares.
 The number of shares will be derived by dividing the investment amount by pre-money price per share.